watermint/toolbox/doc/generated/team-sharedlink-update-expiry.md

 Note: From Release 87, this command will receive a file to select shared links to update.
 If you wanted to update the expiry for all shared links in the team, please consider using a combination of `team sharedlink list`.
-For example, if you are familiar with the command `[jq](https://stedolan.github.io/jq/)`, then you can do an equivalent operation as below.
+For example, if you are familiar with the command [jq](https://stedolan.github.io/jq/), then you can do an equivalent operation as like below (force expiry within 28 days for every public link).

 ```
 tbx team sharedlink list -output json -visibility public | jq '.sharedlink.url' | tbx team sharedlink update expiry -file - -days 28